wacncontent/CustomizeTool/output/includes/custom-dns-web-site-understanding-dns-raw.md

 The DNS system is based on *records*.
 Records associate a specific *name*, such as **contoso.com**, with either an IP address or another DNS name.
 When an application, such as a web browser, looks up a name in DNS, it finds the record, and uses whatever it points to as the address.
 If the value it points to is an IP address, the browser will use that value.
 If it points to another DNS name, then the application has to do resolution again.
 Ultimately, all name resolution will end in an IP address.

-When you create an web app in Azure, a DNS name is automatically assigned to the web app.
+When you create an web app in App Service, a DNS name is automatically assigned to the web app.
 This name takes the form of **&lt;yourwebappname&gt;.chinacloudsites.cn**.
 There is also a virtual IP address available for use when creating DNS records, so you can either create records that point to the **.chinacloudsites.cn**, or you can point to the IP address.

 > [AZURE.NOTE] The IP address of your web app will change if you delete and recreate your web app, or change the App Service plan mode to **Free** after it has been set to **Basic**, **Shared**, or **Standard**.